 The business market is comprised of organizations involved in the manufacture, distribution, or support of products sold or otherwise provided to other organizations.
 The amount of purchasing undertaken in the business market easily dwarfs the total spending by consumers.
 Because the business market is so large, it draws the interest of millions of companies worldwide that market exclusively to business customers.
-For these marketers, understanding how businesses make purchase decisions is critical to their organizations’ marketing efforts.
+For these marketers, understanding how businesses buying behavior and how they make purchase decisions is critical to their organizations’ marketing efforts.

 In some ways, understanding the business market is not as complicated as understanding the consumer market.
 For example, in certain business markets, purchase decisions hinge on the outcome of a bidding process between competitors offering similar products and services.
 In these cases, the decision to buy is often whittled down to one concern – who has the lowest price.
 Thus, unlike consumer markets, where building a recognizable brand is very important, for many purchase situations in the business market this is not the case.